-Chris Adams is a teaching fellow and first-year coordinator in the School of Chemistry at the University of Bristol, where he has been teaching undergraduates for nearly twenty years.
-He is interested in all aspects of education, from digital learning to practical chemistry, and was recently awarded a BILT Teaching Innovation Grant to try and get first-years to do some real research.
+Chris Adams was a teaching fellow and first-year coordinator in the School of Chemistry at the University of Bristol, where he has been teaching undergraduates for nearly twenty years.
+He was interested in all aspects of education, from digital learning to practical chemistry, and was recently awarded a BILT Teaching Innovation Grant to try and get first-years to do some real research.

 What are the biggest benefits of near-peer learning?

 I think that students really appreciate getting to know fellow students from other year groups.
 Especially with a first year unit, the older student can pass on a whole host of tips for being a successful student.
 This mirrors what Imogen Moore has recently talked about in law: students like hearing the voice of other students.